simon-staal/EE_Module_Feedback/EIE_3rd_Year_Modules.md

 # General Advice
 ## 2021/22
-3rd year is a lot of work, more than 2nd year (although I took an extra module so take that with a grain of salt).
+3rd year is a lot of work, more than 2nd year in my opinion (although I took an extra module so take that with a grain of salt).
 You have 7 actual modules + 1 horizons module (which may or may not be significant work depending on which one you got).
-Having tried 4 modules in both Autumn and Spring (not counting my Horizons module which was a meme - Project Management bless up), I would 100% recommend taking 4 in Autumn, the EE CW in spring is a huge time sink if you want to get very high marks.
+Having tried 4 modules in both Autumn and Spring (not counting my Horizons module which was 0 effort - Project Management bless up), I would 100% recommend taking 4 in Autumn, the EE CW in spring is a huge time sink if you're looking to get high marks.
 Combining that with revising for DoC exams at the end of term makes 4 module Spring even worse than 2nd year term 2.
-With that in mind, get your applications for 6 month placements done AS SOON AS POSSIBLE.
-Depending on what you're looking for, you'll be spending a significant number of hours a week doing it in first term.
+With that in mind, 4 modules in Autumn term is still tough.
+Get your applications for 6 month placements done AS SOON AS POSSIBLE.
+Depending on what you're looking for, you'll be spending a significant number of hours a week doing it.
 If you can get it done in the first month of term (or even before term starts), you'll have a lot more time to focus on your modules.
 That said, take the time to try and get something you want, getting a good placement is more important than your modules (imo).
-Overall though, you really have the opportunity to focus into modules you're really interested in.
-Take the time to consider what fields you want to work in as a graduate, and what modules help you get there. - Simon
+Overall though, you have the opportunity to focus into modules you're really interested in.
+Take the time to consider what fields you want to work in as a graduate, and what modules help you get there.
+Despite it being more work, I found the work a lot more interesting, since I was doing modules I actually cared about.
+Good luck :smile: - Simon

 Think twice before you choose the modules.
 It would be a hard time if you choose a mix of